clancya3/Week4Project/README.md

 CodeBook.md

-  - a code book that describes the variables, data, and transformations executed to create tidy data
+  - a code book that describes the variables and data

 TidyData